PYClient/VirusTotalFileScanner/README.md

 python VirusTotalScanner.py
 ```

-You can also run it from your file explorer if Python associated with `.py` files
+You can also run it from your file explorer if Python is associated with `.py` files

 ---